-- Delivered or shipped to a purchaser other than the U.S. government within New Mexico regardless of the FOB (free on board) point or other conditions of the sale, or - Shipped from an office, store, warehouse, factory, or other place of storage in New Mexico, and - The purchaser was the U.S. government, or - · The taxpayer: - is not taxable in the state of the purchaser, and - did not make an election for apportionment of business income pursuant to Subsection B or C of Section 7-4-10 NMSA 1978
+- Delivered or shipped to a purchaser other than the U.S. government within New Mexico regardless of the Free on Board (FOB) point or other conditions of the sale, or - Shipped from an office, store, warehouse, factory, or other place of storage in New Mexico, and - The purchaser was the U.S. government, or - The taxpayer: - · is not taxable in the state of the purchaser, and - did not make an election for apportionment of business income pursuant to Subsection B or C of Section 7-4-10 NMSA 1978